|

 sic empta" - you get what you pay for.
 We sell machines by the

 most reputable and consistent companies.
-Our cheapest machine is the
+Our entry level unit is ideal

-and is hand-held.
-Smoke machines that are capable of operating continuously
+in visitor attractions and museums too.
+Smoke machines that are capable

 /\ Back to top